Numerical wetting benchmarks -- advancing the plicRDF-isoAdvector unstructured Volume-of-Fluid (VOF) method: 2D capillary rise

 \subsection{Definition of the case study}

-The process of liquid flowing through narrow spaces, known as capillary action, has been studied profoundly in the literature (see, e.g., \cite{Washburn1921,Quere1999,fries2009dimensionless}).\ The process can be observed in the distribution of water from plants' roots to the rest of the body, the rising of liquids in porous media such as paper, and oil extraction from reservoirs, among others.
-In this validation study, we consider the two-dimensional case which corresponds to the rise of a liquid column between two planar parallel surfaces, as shown in \citep{grunding2020comparative}.
-We present a mesh convergence study for both the case of a no-slip (numerical slip) and a Navier slip boundary condition with a resolved slip length.
-As reported in \citep{grunding2020comparative}, resolving the slip length with the computational mesh is crucial for finding the mesh convergence of the contact line dynamics.\ We present the comparison of the plicRDF-isoAdvector method with other numerical methods: \begin{enumerate} \item the OpenFOAM solver interTrackFoam, an Arbitrary Lagrangian-Eulerian (ALE) method. \item the Free Surface 3D (FS3D), an in-house two-phase flow solver implying the geometric Volume-of-Fluid (VOF) method. \item the OpenFOAM-based algebraic VOF solver, interFoam. \item the Bounded Support Spectral Solver (BoSSS) is based on the extended discontinuous Galerkin method. \end{enumerate} \citet{Quere1999}, and \citet{fries2009dimensionless} study the capillary rise based on a simplified model introduced by \citet{Bosanquet1923}.
+The process of liquid flowing through narrow spaces, known as capillary action, has been studied profoundly in the literature (see, e.g., \cite{Washburn1921,Quere1999,fries2009dimensionless}).\ The process can be observed in the distribution of water from plants' roots to the rest of the body, the rising of liquids in porous media such as paper, and oil extraction from reservoirs, among others. \\ \citet{Quere1999}, and \citet{fries2009dimensionless} study the capillary rise based on a simplified model introduced by \citet{Bosanquet1923}.
 The latter model is an ODE resulting from empirical modeling of the forces acting on the liquid column.\ It can be shown easily \cite{Quere1999,fries2009dimensionless} that the dynamics of the capillary rise in Bosanquet's model is controlled by a single non-dimensionless group $\Omega$ defined as

 Moreover, \citet{Quere1999} showed that Bosanquet's model shows a regime transition at a critical value $\Omega_c = 2$.
-The column approaches its stationary state monotonically for $\Omega > 2$ while it shows rise height oscillations for $\Omega < 2$.\ Notably, \citet{grunding2020comparative} showed in their study that the Navier slip length, which is not accounted for in Bosanquet's model, can significantly influence the rise dynamics and the transient regime.\ In fact, rise height oscillations are increasingly damped out as the slip length decreases.
-This observation led to improved ODE modeling of capillary rise, taking into account the flow near the contact line \citep{grunding2020enhanced}.\\ \\ In the stationary state, the height of the liquid column can be estimated by Jurin's law as
+The column approaches its stationary state monotonically for $\Omega > 2$ while it shows rise height oscillations for $\Omega < 2$.\ These oscillations have been observed in experiments for low viscosity liquids~\citep{Quere1999}.
+Notably, \citet{grunding2020comparative} showed in their study that the Navier slip length, which is not accounted for in Bosanquet's model, can significantly influence the rise dynamics and the transient regime.\ In fact, rise height oscillations are increasingly damped out as the slip length decreases.
+This observation led to improved ODE modeling of capillary rise, taking into account the flow near the contact line \citep{delannoy2019dual,fricke2023bridging}.\ Moreover, it has been shown~\citep{fricke2023analytical} that the critical condition by~\citet{Quere1999} is generalized if additional channels of dissipation are active.\\ \\ In the stationary state, the height of the liquid column can be estimated by Jurin's law as